-Celebrating the 120th birthday of Amelia Earhart, the aviation pioneer who stretched the limits of humanity and lifted them up to the sky
+Marking the 120th birthday of Amelia Earhart, the aviation pioneer who stretched the limits of humanity into the sky

-When Amelia Earhart was 10 years old, she saw an airplane for the first time in her life, during a family visit to a fair.
-Her father asked her if she wanted to ride it, but she was afraid and preferred going with her little sister to the carousel.
-Years later, Earhart described it as being "a thing of rusty wire and wood and looked not at all interesting".
-13 years have passed before she had another chance at flying.
+Amelia Earhart saw an airplane for the first time in her life when she was 10 years old, at a family visit to a fair.
+Her father asked her if she wanted to ride it, but she was afraid and preferred to go with her younger sister to the carousel.
+Years later, Earhart described it as being “a thing of rusty wire and wood and looked not at all interesting.”
+Thirteen years would pass before her next opportunity to fly.
 This time it was an event that would change her life, and possibly the history of aviation.

 A sister thing

-Earhart was born on July 24th, 1897 in a small town in Kansas.
-She was the first-born of lawyer Samuel Earhart, who married Amelia Otis, daughter of a former federal judge that became a successful banker.
-The family lived on a property belonging to the mother's parents, where Amelia and her younger sister, Muriel, grew up feeling the constant tension between the relatively liberal upbringing of their parents and the conservatism of their grandparents.
-While the grandparents thought that the girls should be brought up to be "good girls", their parents allowed them to climb on trees, play it rough with the boys and even hunt for rats with a little rifle.
+Earhart was born on July 24, 1897, in a small town in Kansas.
+She was the first child of advocate Samuel Earhart, who married Amelia Otis, daughter of a former federal judge turned successful banker.
+The family’s house was on Amelia’s maternal grandparents’ estate, where she and younger sister Muriel grew up in the constant tension between the relatively liberal upbringing of their parents and the conservatism of their grandparents.
+The tension was reflected in a disparate approach to the girls’ education.
+While their grandparents thought the girls should be brought up to be “good girls,” their parents allowed them to climb on trees, play it rough with the boys, and even hunt for rats with a little rifle.

-When Earhart was nine years old, the nuclear family moved to Iowa, after father Samuel received a position at a railway company.
+When Earhart was nine years old, her nuclear family moved to Iowa, following Samuel’s new position as a lawyer for a railway company.
 Amelia was home-schooled until the age of 12, and only then was sent to school for the first time.
 She was a good student who loved to read and found interest in science.
-Later on, her mother separated from her father, due to his alcoholism, and moved with the girls to Chicago, where Amelia graduated from high school in 1915.
+Later on, her mother separated from her father, due to the drinking problem he could not overcome, moving with the girls to Chicago, where Amelia graduated from high school in 1915.

-She continued studying in a college for women in Philadelphia, but left after a visit to Toronto exposed her to the many wounded soldiers coming back from the battlefield of World War I in Europe, leading her to volunteer to serve as a nurse's aide at the hospital.
-Among her patients were many wounded pilots, and their stories caused Earhart to take interest in aviation.
+She later studied at a women’s college in Philadelphia, but left after a visit to Toronto exposed her to the many wounded soldiers returning from the battlefields of World War I in Europe, leading her to volunteer as a nurse's aide at the hospital.
+Her patients included many wounded pilots, their stories causing her to take interest in aviation.

 Early horizons.
 Eahart (on the right) and flight instructor Snook, in front of "The Canary"| Source: Wikipedia